Board Bios

 Rick enjoys working with students from Kindergarten through Grad school, and frequently visits classrooms to engage students in discussions and projects related to sustainability and design.

-Rick has a B.A. in Visual and Environmental Studies from Harvard College, and an M. Arch and Ph.D. from the University of California, Berkeley.
+Rick has a bachelor's degree in Visual and Environmental Studies from Harvard College, and an M. Arch and Ph.D. from the University of California, Berkeley.
 He was on the faculty at Harvard University's Graduate School of Design, and a visiting professor in the Architecture Department at UC Berkeley.

 He drives sustainability goals by focusing on the practical implementation of great ideas.
 His integrated approach identifies, builds and delivers the organizational and physical infrastructure required to support high-performance by considering the role played by social networks, technology and communication on designing sustainable solutions that stick.

-Michael has 15 years of operational and policy experience with GSA and is currently the lead project manager for the Sustainable Facilities Tool, (www.SFTool.gov), a tool that helps Federal agencies and the general public build, buy and operate green.
+Michael retired from Federal Service after 24 years of operational and policy experience with GSA where he served as the lead project manager for the Sustainable Facilities Tool, now https://hpb.wbdg.org/, a tool that helps anyone buy and operate sustainably.
 He defines himself as an “interstitial guy” with a penchant for bridging the gaps that separate people, issues & ideas.
-Consequently, Michael regularly speaks to schools, universities. agencies and professional groups about sustainability and integrative design.

 Education: MA from University of Chicago in Political Science (1995); BA from University of Colorado, summa cum laude in Communications and Political Science.